TheAwiteb/ratatui-textarea/README.md

 ## Minimum Supported Rust Version

-MSRV of this crate is depending on `tui` crate.
+MSRV of this crate is depending on `ratatui` crate.
 Currently MSRV is 1.56.1.

 ## Versioning